Ameyavikram0108/Random-Walks/README.md

 #Untitled.py presents the simulation of a 2-D random walk.

-#code(1).py presents the simulation under certain boundary conditions and plots P(n,t).
+#code(1).py presents the simulation under reflecting boundary conditions and presents the histogram plot for P(n,t).